 Meet the Team

 Whilst working for over 15 years in the voluntary sector, Carlyn completed training in Horticulture and Psychotherapy, and latterly as a Horticultural Therapist.
-Prior to that Carlyn enjoyed a career in PR, and she hopes to use some of her marketing skills set to good effect with her current venture.
-Having grown up in Norfolk, she loves the wide expanses of the North Norfolk coastline where she can often be found powerwalking!
+So supporting people with mental ill health and promoting their wellbeing is at the heart of Carlyn’s work at The Nurture Project.
+Having grown up in Norfolk, she loves the wide expanses of the North Norfolk coastline and spending time out and about in the fresh air.

 Rebecca was born in Lincolnshire but grew up in Norfolk from a young age when her family moved to the county to farm.
 A career in PR and interior retail kept her busy in London for 20 years before moving back to Norfolk with her husband and three daughters 12 years ago, to enjoy the benefits of the wonderful countryside.
 She has always loved gardening and finds it nourishing for the soul.